 Marynissen Estates: Marynissen Estates is a small winery, that began growing their own grapes in 1975, and features their icewines, whites from gewurztraminers, chardonnays and rieslings and reds from pinot noirs, blends, merlots and cabernets.
 I thought the pinot and the cab were both very good.

 Peller Estates Winery and Restaurant: This is a large winery and tasting room where you can enjoy tours and tastings.
 The Winery Restaurant offers Sunday brunch and lunch daily.
 In the evenings, you can enjoy a five course dinner with wine pairings.
+They also have the Barrel House Grill, a casual outdoor spot.
 290 John St. E.

 Other Things to Do